Quantity has its own quality, Joseph Stalin

 Step 2: Finding the Eigenvalues of Matrix A

-To solve this system, we first find the eigenvalues and eigenvectors of the matrix A. The characteristic equation is derived from the determinant of A −λI, where I is the identity matrix and λ represents the eigenvalues.
+To solve this system, we need to find the eigenvalues λ and eigenvectors v of the matrix A. The eigenvalues are found by solving the characteristic equation: det(A −λI), where I is the identity matrix and λ represents the eigenvalues.

 To find the eigenvalues λ of matrix A, we solve the characteristic equation: |A - λI| = $\vert\begin{smallmatrix}-1-λ & -1\\ 2 & -3-λ\end{smallmatrix}\vert = (−1−λ)(−3−λ) + 2 = (λ+1)(λ+3) +2 = λ^2 + 4λ + 3 + 2 = λ^2 + 4λ + 5 = 0 $